Chris Herd: International career

 Herd was selected in Australia's final under-20 Squad for the 2009 FIFA Under-20 World Cup in Egypt.

 As both of his parents are Scottish, Herd was eligible to represent Scotland.
 In September 2011, his agent Darren Jackson and former agent Phil Williams confirmed that Scotland manager Craig Levein was aware of this and had been following the player's development.
 His father Willie said he had encouraged his son to play for Scotland, but that he was likely to reject any approaches in favour of continuing to represent Australia.

 He received his first call-up to the Australia senior squad in November 2011, when he was selected for the World Cup Qualification matches against Oman and Thailand, but had to withdraw from the squad because of injury.
-He was called up again in August 2012, but was forced to withdraw from the squad due to a quadriceps strain.
+He was called up again in August 2012.
+However, he was forced to withdraw from the squad due to a quadriceps strain.
 He later revealed that he had fallen out with head coach Holger Osieck and had to wait until Ange Postecoglou took charge before returning to the side.
 Herd made his debut for Australia in a friendly against Belgium on 4 September 2014.

 Herd was named as part of Australia's squad for the 2015 AFC Asian Cup.
-However, Herd injured his Achilles tendon in a training session prior to the match against Oman, ruling him out for the remainder of the tournament.
+However, Herd injured his Achilles tendon in a training session before the match against Oman, ruling him out for the remainder of the tournament.
 Australia went on to win the tournament for the first time after beating South Korea in the final.